Heeten/hello-monorepo-bazel/src/03_rust_lib_binary_linked_to_cpp_lib.md

 The `deps` tag says this library depends on the `cc_lib` target in this package.

-If I wanted I could set the `crate_name` setting to override the crate name, but if I don't it'll default to what `name` is, so `src_randint` in this case.
+If I wanted I could set the `crate_name` setting to override the crate name, but if I don't it'll default to what `name` is, so `src_summation` in this case.
 I could also have set `crate_root` like I did for the rust_binary rule before, but if I don't it'll default to `lib.rs` for a library target.

 We'll also need to tell Bazel to load the `rust_library` rule by updating the top of `BUILD` to have `load("@rules_rust//rust:defs.bzl", "rust_binary", "rust_library")`
 The full BUILD file will now look like